-The District inaccurately reported 14 students' enrollment data to ADE, which resulted in the District's ADM being overstated by 1.7053.
+The District inaccurately reported five students' enrollment data to ADE, which resulted in the District's ADM being overstated by 0.34.

-According to ARS § 15-901 and ADE guidelines, the first day of membership for continuing or pre-enrolled students, shall be defined as either the first day a student physically attends school or the first day that classroom instruction is offered, provided that such students physically attend school within the first ten school days.
-For all other students, the first day of membership shall be defined as the first day a student physically attends school and the last day of actual attendance or excused absence.
 According to A.R.S. § 15-901, for a high school student to be reported as a 1.0 FTE, the student must be enrolled in at least four subjects which meet at least 123 hours annually each and total at least 720 instructional hours for the year.
 A student who does not meet these requirements is considered a part-time student and their FTE status must be reduced based on the number of actual instructional hours provided and courses enrolled.
-Lastly, the District's calendars are used to calculate the first 100 days of membership of student enrollment, so they must be reported correctly.
+In addition, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn.
 However, the District did not always adhere to these requirements.
 Specifically, for the students that were sampled: